darin-costello/darin-costello.github.io/_posts/2017-06-13-color_blob.md

 Problem
 =============

 As part of the Mother Duck demo I needed a better way to localize the Spheros.
-The only sensor the Spheros have is an imu based odometer, which has two issues.
+The only sensor the Spheros have is an imu based odometer which has two issues.
 First, its not very accurate.
 Second, each sphero acts in its own coordinate system, that is the odometer reads only its displacement from its original location, this data isn't enough to project the swarm into a common plane.

-The old system of using AprilTags (a VR taglike system) worked well, except it was difficult to attach flat tags to rolling robots, and the cup method is prone to failure, as seen in my AI [final project video](https://www.youtube.com/watch?v=WF05LLP_99U&t=69s).
+The old system of using AprilTags (a VR tag like system) worked well, except it was difficult to attach flat tags to rolling robots, and the cup method was prone to failure as seen in my AI [final project video](https://www.youtube.com/watch?v=WF05LLP_99U&t=69s).
 Also, it was computationally expensive.

 Solution
 ========

 There is a technique in image recognition called color blog detection.
-It simply finds continuous pixels all of the same or similar color or intensity.
-This method runs into issues when the scene is varied, that is many none sphero color blobs are detected when brightly lit.
+It simply finds continuous pixels all of the same or similar color and intensity.
+This method runs into issues when the scene is varied producing many false positives.
 Luckily the Spheros are a light source, thus if we set the camera exposure low all but the Spheros become black.
-The process looks like this:
+The blob detection process looks like this:

 {% highlight python %}
 image = cam.read()